ewaldmire/ascender/docs/docsite/rst/administration/performance.rst

    pair: factors; node size
    single: node size choice

-The previous exercise was done given that the cluster administrator already had a preferred node size, which happened to be the minimum recommended node size for Ascender.
+The previous exercise was done given that the cluster administrator already had a preferred node size, which happened to be the minimum recommended node size for climber.
 Increasing the RAM and CPU on nodes increases the calculated capacity of the instances.
 For each instance type, there are different considerations as to why you may want to vertically scale the node.

 Control nodes
 ^^^^^^^^^^^^^^